truenas/documentation/content/CORE/GettingStarted/Install.md

 The command to verify the checksum varies by operating system:

-+ BSD: `sha256 isofile`
+* BSD: `sha256 isofile`
-+ Linux: `sha256sum isofile`
+* Linux: `sha256sum isofile`
-+ Mac: `shasum -a 256 isofile`
+* Mac: `shasum -a 256 isofile`
-+ Windows or Mac users can install additional utilities like [HashCalc](https://hashcalc.soft112.com/) or [HashTab](http://implbits.com/products/hashtab/).
+* Windows or Mac users can install additional utilities like [HashCalc](https://hashcalc.soft112.com/) or [HashTab](http://implbits.com/products/hashtab/).

-The value produced by running the command must match the value shown in the `sha256.txt` file.
+The value produced by running the command must match the value shown in the <file>sha256.txt</file> file.
 Different checksum values indicate a corrupted installer file that should not be used.
+{{< /expand >}}

+Choose the install type to see specific instructions:

+{{< tabs "Install Types" >}}
+{{< tab "Physical Hardware" >}}
+{{< expand "Hardware Considerations" "v" >}}
+TrueNAS is very flexible and can run on most x86 computers.
+However, there are many different hardware considerations when building a NAS!
+If you're still researching what kind of hardware to use with TrueNAS, read over the very detailed [CORE Hardware Guide]({{< relref "COREHardwareGuide.md" >}}).
+{{< /expand >}}

+## Prepare the Install File

+Physical hardware requires burning the TrueNAS installer to a device, typically a CD or removable USB device.
+This device is temporarily attached to the system to install TrueNAS to the system's permanent boot device.

+The method of writing the installer to a device varies between operating systems.
+Click **Windows** or **Linux** to see instructions for your Operating System, or **CD** for generic CD burning guidance.

+{{< expand "CD" "v" >}}
+To use the installer with a CD, download your favorite CD burning utility and burn the <file>.iso</file> file to the CD.
+Insert the CD into the TrueNAS system and boot from the CD.
+{{< /expand >}}

+{{< expand "Windows" "v" >}}
+To write the TrueNAS installer to a USB stick on Windows, plug the USB stick into the system and use a program like [Rufus](https://rufus.ie/) to write the <file>.iso</file> file to the memory stick.
+When Rufus prompts for which write method to use, make sure *dd mode* is selected.

+The USB stick is not recognized by Windows after the TrueNAS installer writes to it.
+To reclaim the USB stick after installing TrueNAS, use Rufus to write a “Non bootable” image, then remove and reinsert the USB stick.
+{{< /expand >}}

+{{< expand "Linux" "v" >}}
+To write the TrueNAS installer to a USB stick on Linux, plug the USB stick into the system and open a terminal.

+Start by making sure the USB stick connection path is correct.
+There are many ways to do this in Linux, but a quick option is to enter `lsblk -po +vendor,model` and note the path to the USB stick.
+This shows in the **NAME** column of the `lsblk` output.

+Next, use `dd` to write the installer to the USB stick.
+{{< hint danger >}}
+Be very careful when using dd, as choosing the wrong *of=* device path can result in irretrievable data loss!
+{{< /hint >}}
+Enter `dd status=progress if=path/to/.iso of=path/to/USB` in the CLI.
+If this results in a “permission denied” error, use `sudo dd` with the same parameters and enter the administrator password.
+{{< /expand >}}
-## Installing TrueNAS
+## Install Process

 With the installer added to a device, you can now install TrueNAS onto the desired system.
 Insert the install media and reboot or boot the system.